 How to Study for Anatomy

-Many students see Anatomy as a difficult, time consuming and even boring subject; Kenhub’s main aim is to change this way of thinking and to enlighten the Anatomy student in the ways of making this subject quick and easy!
+Many students see anatomy as a difficult, time-consuming and even boring subject; Kenhub’s main aim is to change this way of thinking and to enlighten the anatomy student in the ways of making this subject quick and easy!

-- Make a Study Schedule: If you have several exams and you are learning several subjects throughout the semester simultaneously, you need to organize yourself.
+If you have several exams and you are learning several subjects throughout the semester simultaneously, you need to organize yourself.
 Allocating the correct amount of time for each subject so that you keep up with your class material and manage to revise for any midterms and of course the final exams is vital.
 BUT REMEMBER: everyone is different and will have a different schedule. make one that is going to help YOU and stick to it.

-- Include social time, chores, downtime and sports in your study schedule: many people make the mistake of thinking, ‘okay, I have four weeks until my exam I will study non-stop and everything will be fine.’
+Many people make the mistake of thinking, ‘okay, I have four weeks until my exam I will study non-stop and everything will be fine.’
 Now back to reality...the human body needs minimum six hours of sleep per night, food, water and psychological stimulation outside the books and lectures.
 Reread number three of this list again if you aren’t following.
 The fact is, if you make time to clean your house, shop for food, have a night out each week and a coffee break with your friends, not to mention time for keeping fit, you will retain much more information and it goes without saying that you will be happier and healthier.